By Jeff Fox

 In addition to the economic benefits of new jobs and the new companies that would be formed as research breakthroughs come, advocates say the proposal would mean better health in Kansas City, which has relatively high rates of obesity, smoking, diabetes and other problems.

-Page 2 of 2 - “This is big.
+“This is big.
 This is transformational for Kansas City,” said Dr. Wayne O. Carter, president and CEO of the Kansas City Life Sciences Institute.

 The three big organizations getting most of the money are concentrated in the Hospital Hill/Plaza area of Kansas City.
 In addition, the Hall family has pledged $75 million for the new institute’s building, which would be on top of the Children’s Mercy parking garage on Hospital Hill.
 That proximity helps the sharing of ideas and collaboration that proponents say in necessary for research breakthroughs, but opponents have seized on that as unbalanced.